lexibank/tlopo/out/vol2/chapter3.md

-In Polynesia the typical term for mountain is a reflex of &ast;maquŋa.
+In Polynesia the typical term for mountain is a reflex of _&ast;maquŋa_.

 <table>
 <tr>